 They are also known as Russian tea cakes or Mexican wedding cookies, but whatever you call them, they are delicious and should be a must-bake during the holiday season.

 This classic cookie was so easy to make with just 4 ingredients of flour, butter, pecans and sugar.

-I would often be preparing them with her as a child and loved every minute of the cloud of confectioners sugar all over me.
-Everyone looked so forward to them every holiday.
+I would often be preparing them with my grandmother as a child and loved every minute of the cloud of powdered sweetener sugar all over me.
+Everyone looked so forward to them on our holiday cookie tray.

 Sadly when my grandmother passed, my mom tried to carry on the tradition.
 She still makes them but doesn't have the time to make the dozens and dozens my grandmother would make for all our family and friends.
 That's where I come in!